FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R9

-By this process, we share a central repository; work on our local copies.
-It doesn't make much sense to allow anybody to make changes to a public repository, by default.
-We will need to make changes to the settings of the repository to allow this.
-To set the write permissions, add the following lines in .hg/hgrc
+By this process, we share a central repository and work on our local copies.
+It doesn't make much sense to allow anybody to make changes to a public repository by default.
+To allow this, we need to make few changes to the settings of the repository.
+To set the write permissions, we add the following lines in .hg/hgrc

 ..
 L10